-Often called the ‘prettiest village in England' Castle Combe is a quintessentially English village in the Cotswolds, an Area of Outstanding Natural Beauty.
+Often named the ‘prettiest village in England', Castle Combe is a quintessential Cotswolds village, located in an Area of Outstanding Natural Beauty.

-You might feel as if you have been there already, as it has regularly been used as a film location.
-Castel Combe doubled as Puddleby-on-the-Marsh in the original Dr Doolittle film and more recently it has been the backdrop to The Wolf Man, Stardust and Stephen Spielberg’s War Horse.
+You might feel as if you have been there already, as it has regularly been used as a filming location – the original Doctor Doolittle, War Horse, and others, have been filmed there.

-The village has a rich history and all the houses are made from the beautiful honey coloured Cotswold stone, typical for a village in this area.
+The village has a rich history, and all the houses are made from beautiful honey-coloured Cotswold stone, typical for a village in this area.
 The centerpiece of Castle Combe is the medieval market cross, standing where the three principal streets of the lower village converge.

-On the edge of the village is the Castle Combe Circuit.
-Based on the perimeter track of a former second world war airfield, it offers spectacular racing and modern facilities alongside stunning scenery.
+On the edge of the village is Castle Combe Circuit.
+Based on the perimeter track of a former second world war airfield, it offers spectacular motor racing and modern facilities alongside stunning scenery.